craftsmancoding/lunchbox/README.md

 # Lunchbox

-Turn a MODX folder into a paginated container to cut on manager load times.
+Turn a MODX folder into a paginated container to help organize your site and reduce page load times in the manager.